contrarotator/Servicenow-on-Pico/README.md

 # ServiceNow-on-Pico
-A proof of concept which creates a ServiceNow ticket from a Raspberry Pi Pico W, lights the LED, and extinguishes the LED when the ticket is resolved.
+A simple script which creates a ServiceNow ticket from a Raspberry Pi Pico W, lights the LED, and extinguishes the LED when the ticket is resolved.